-- A recent article linked here and distributed at the collegiate level appropriately describes the situation at the interscholastic level. - Based on the ongoing evolution of information, the KHSAA strongly advocates consideration of local review regarding the vaccination of participants eligible to receive a vaccine and not otherwise precluded for medical or other reasons as means of mitigating quarantines and eliminating missed opportunities for students. - ➢ From the article - - COVID-19 vaccination remains the most effective means to achieve control of the pandemic.
-Although COVID-19 cases and deaths had declined considerably since their peak in January 2021, infection rates, hospitalizations and deaths have spiked during the past month, driven by the highly transmissible B.1.617.2 (delta) variant of SARS-CoV-2. - Available data indicates that the vaccines authorized in the United States offer high levels of protection against severe illness and death from infection with the delta variant and other currently circulating variants of the virus.
+- > Based on the ongoing evolution of information, the KHSAA strongly advocates consideration of local review regarding the vaccination of participants eligible to receive a vaccine and not otherwise precluded for medical or other reasons as means of mitigating quarantines and eliminating missed opportunities for students. - Available data indicates that the vaccines authorized in the United States offer high levels of protection against severe illness and death from infection with the delta variant and other currently circulating variants of the virus.
 Unvaccinated people and individuals with certain medical conditions remain at substantial risk for infection, severe illness and death, especially in areas where the level of community transmission is high. - Despite widespread vaccine availability, current vaccination rates are inadequate to provide community-level immunity and vary significantly state by state and county by county.
 However, because of emerging evidence that the delta variant is highly transmissible and that fully vaccinated individuals can become infected by the delta variant and transmit COVID-19 to others even when asymptomatic, the concept of community-level immunity becomes less relevant.
-Instead, prevention strategies become paramount. - Given the rapidly evolving COVID-19 landscape, COVID-19 prevention and management strategies should be developed at the school and community level in each case in conjunction with federal, state and local public health guidance.
-This document provides broad considerations and does not replace federal, state and local public health guidance.
-Further, state laws may vary from federal and local public health guidance, so school decision-making should take into consideration any such discrepancies.
+Instead, prevention strategies become paramount. - Individuals should always maintain the level as currently defined as "fully vaccinated" by the CDC. - The CDC recommends that individuals who have a prior history of COVID-19 infection should become vaccinated and it is recommended to wait until 90 days after the infection before commencing the vaccination process. - > Because vaccination against COVID-19 can result in personal health benefits for vaccinated individuals and because the risks of adverse outcome with COVID-19 infection are higher in unvaccinated individuals, considerations for these two categories of individuals are different.